Mediatek-Cloud/MCS/key_concept/README.md

-Notification function enables you to create criteria that trigger an email or cloud based notification be sent to specific users.
+This function enables you to define criteria that trigger an email or cloud-based notification as well as define additional user’s the notification will be sent to — you as the prototype owner receive notifications by default.

-Notification enables you to set triggers on a specific channel and get an email and mobile app notification, with ability to add additional user to the notified list.
 Triggers are available for:

-- data received on a channel being above or below a specific value, which will issue a defined number of notifications while the data remains above or below the trigger value
+- Data received on a channel being above or below a specific value, which will issue a defined number of notifications while the data remains above or below the trigger value.

-- each time the data value is changed on a Controller data channel.
+- Each time the data value is changed on a Controller data channel.

-## **User privilege**
+## **User privileges**

-This feature will enable you to give other MCS users various privileges to access the Prototype, such as the ability to view the Prototype settings, create a device and alike.
+This feature enables you to give other MCS users various privileges to access the Prototype, such as the ability to view the Prototype settings, create a device and alike.

 ## **Firmware**

-The developer can upload and manage the firmware for specific prototype.
-After the prototype is released you can also upload firmware updates to the sandbox.
-The sandbox will then detect all compatible devices and offer their users the option to update the devices’ firmware over the air.
+Using this feature you can upload and manage the firmware for a specific prototype.
+Once devices have been created from the prototype the sandbox will detect compatible devices and offer their users the option to update the devices’ firmware over the air.

 ## **Test Devices**

-During development, you’re able to create test devices from the Prototype details.
-Each device you create is given a **Device ID** and **Device Key**, which you use in the MediaTek Cloud Sandbox APIs to identify data pushed and pulled to the device.
+This feature enables you to create test devices from the Prototype details.
+Each device you create is given a **Device ID** and **Device Key**, which you use in the MediaTek Cloud Sandbox APIs to identify data pushed to and pulled from the device.
 Device details, along with their ID and key, are displayed in your **My Devices** page.

 # **My Devices**

-The developers can use the **My Devices** to manage the devices they own or have the access.
-In this page, the developers can see the exact Data Channel, user privilege, and notitification configurations as defined in the prototype.
-However, the developers can still modify the notification and user privilege settings for specific device on the My device detail page.
+You use **My Devices** to manage the devices you have created or have been given access to.

+In this page, you can see the data channel, user privilege, and notification configurations as defined in the device’s prototype.
+You can modify the notification and user privilege settings for specific devices on this page.
+You can also see the device Id and device key, in addition to being able to see those details in the Test device tab in a prototype’s details page.

-Each device will have a unique set of device Id and device key, those will be needed when calling our API to access this device and you the developers can find those information in both My device detail page and the Test device tab in the prototype detail page.
+In addition to listing all the devices created for your prototypes, this page also shows any devices from other developer’s projects that you have been given access to.
+The features of the device that you can change will vary depending on the privileges granted to you.